 Rain attenuation: This important factor increases with frequency and rain rate.
 Additional fade margin is required for Ku- and Ka-band links, based on the statistics of local rainfall.
-This will require careful study for services that demand high availability, as suggested.
-A standardized rain attenuation predictor, called the DAH model is available for this purpose.
+This will require careful study for services that demand high availability, as suggested in Figures 2.4 and 2.5.
+A standardized rain attenuation predictor, called the DAH model is available for this purpose [1].
 Rain also introduces scintillation due to scattering of electromagnetic waves by raindrops, and in a later section we will see that the raindrops also radiate thermal noise-a factor that is easily modeled.
 In addition, rain beading on antenna surfaces scatters and in very heavy rains can puddle on feeds, temporarily providing high losses not accounted for in the DAH and thermal noise models.